 “Dillingham can bewitch and conjure a range of emotions from his violin...
 The music becomes the most intriguing and seductive aspect of the production.”
 Dillingham's solo performance in Phra Lor at Bangkok's Patravadi Theater.
 The Bangkok Post.

 Get ready for a high energy, uplifting musical experience that blends captivating virtuosity and heartfelt sincerity.
 With an eclectic musical style ranging from Blues to Bluegrass, Gypsy Jazz to Western Swing, Country, Rock and Gospel, Horseshoe Road blends them into an earthy genre of music they call, Heartland Acoustic.
 Full of surprises, the group's passion for music can be seen in their performance.

 They celebrated Oklahoma's centennial internationally through their performances with a tour of Japan and Thailand.
-They also filmed a documentary of this tour as an official OK Centennial Project, and performed 32 shows at the 2000 Oklahoma State Fair Centennial Expo at the Oklahoman Stage, along with a performance at the Redhawks Ballpark that same year as a featured part of the big Centennial Spectacular.
+They also filmed a documentary of this tour as an official OK Centennial Project, and performed 32 shows at the 2000 Oklahoma State Fair Centennial Expo at the Oklahoman Stage.

 Opening for the Oak Ridge Boys was one of the many highlights of 2012, as well as the Charlie Daniels Band in 2013.
 Kyle and Horseshoe Road were selected by the U.S. State Department for a month-long world tour through Taiwan, South Korea, Burma and Russia as part of their American Music Abroad program.
 Out of 300 bands nationwide, Horseshoe Road was one of 12 chosen for the 2012-2013 season.